victor-vidal/chuck_norris_api/README.md

 ```
 docker-compose -f docker-compose/development.yaml up --build
 ```
 Now you'll have a PostgreSQL database running on your machine.
 Next, you'll need to create a virtual environment to install the system dependencies.
+(You can choose the venv's interpreter on vscode and have auto complete features :) )

 ```
 python3 -m venv venv